 2018 Speaker Bios – Baseball

-The Pennsylvania Baseball & Softball Coaches Clinic, presented by UPMC Sports Medicine, takes tremendous pride in the quality of speakers that present to our attendees each year.
+The Pennsylvania Baseball & Softball Coaches Clinic takes tremendous pride in the quality of speakers that present to our attendees each year.
 We conduct extensive research and recruit individuals that come highly recommended as clinicians.
 We strive to to make our roster of speakers a blend of successful veteran coaches along with some young “rising stars” of the coaching profession.
-As we celebrate our 31st annual clinic, we thank all of our loyal attendees and we look forward to providing the coaching community with an excellent clinic in the years to come.
+As we celebrate our 32nd annual clinic, we thank all of our loyal attendees and we look forward to providing the coaching community with an excellent clinic for many years to come.

 BOB BOONE - Former MLB Catcher & Manager